Best Long USB-C Cables Android Central 2020

 This double-braided cable is long enough to stretch from that one outlet behind the hotel nightstand or across three seats at the airport lounge, and it's Anker, so you know it won't leave you powerless in a pinch on vacation.
 This cable should last you until you no longer use USB-A chargers.

-When you're charging on the go off a power bank, you don't want your cables sticking straight up in your backpack — or worse, your pants pocket — as that's just asking to break something when you sit down or lean over or anything else.
-Get a right-angle cable and some peace of mind.
+When you're charging on the go off a power bank, you don't want your cables sticking straight up in your backpack — or worse, your pants pocket — as that's just asking to break something when you sit down.
+Get a right-angle cable and some peace of mind with this cable.

 How long is too long?